-Use the tool: Know, Feel, Do to be clear aboutwhat you want to achieve from the meeting.
+What you want to achieve from the meeting.
 Know, Feel, Do builds on the idea that you want to influence people to both be informed, feel a need to act and act for change.

 Make sure you know as much as possible about the people who will be attending the meeting.
 What position do they hold, what power do they have, what are their interests and priorities and if possible any information about their personal style and approach.
 The more you know about them, the better you can tailor your message and establish understanding.